lizziew/parquet_pipeline/README.md

         converts CSV with SCHEMA to parquet with COMPRESSION (none, gzip,or snappy) prints file sizes before and after compression, and compression time ctoa CSV SCHEMA
-        converts CSV with SCHEMA to arrow
-        prints compression time
+        converts CSV with SCHEMA to arrow with COMPRESSION (lz4, brotli, gzip, snappy, or zstd) prints compression time clean
-clean
         removes the checkpoints directory and parquet file